 Connecticut is considered a “no-fault” divorce state, meaning that you do not have to prove that the other party did something wrong to cause you to want to get a divorce.
-Instead, you state that your marriage has “broken down irretrievably” and request that the court dissolve your marriage.2.
-How long do divorce proceedings take?
+Instead, you state that your marriage has “broken down irretrievably” and request that the court dissolve your marriage.

 Legal separation and divorce have several similarities.
 Both can result in a division of property and debts, a parenting plan and support orders.
 However, the key difference is that the couple is still legally married.
 Neither spouse can remarry while they are legally separated.
 The process to obtain a legal separation is similar to that for obtaining a divorce.
 If the couple decides after the legal separation order is put in place to divorce, the court can convert the separation order into an order for divorce.
-If you are considering legal separation or divorce and don’t know which option is best for you, our experienced family law attorneys can discuss this further with you.4.
-Do I have to go to court?
+If you are considering legal separation or divorce and don’t know which option is best for you, our experienced family law attorneys can discuss this further with you.

 You must attend court on the date indicated by the Case Management Agreement form.
 If your case is uncontested, your final hearing date will be brief.
 Your lawyer will submit the agreement that you and your spouse entered into for the court’s approval and incorporation into the final divorce decree.
 If you were served with the divorce papers and the case is uncontested, you might not have to appear in court.
-If your case is contested, you will have to go to court and present evidence of your position regarding the subjects that are still at issue in your divorce.5.
-How does property division work in Connecticut?
+If your case is contested, you will have to go to court and present evidence of your position regarding the subjects that are still at issue in your divorce.

 Connecticut is an equitable distribution state.
 The parties can enter into an agreement regarding how to divide this property.
 If they cannot reach an agreement, the court will make a determination on how to fairly, but not necessarily equally, divide the couple’s property.
 The court considers several factors when determining how to divide property, such as:

-· The income, occupation and employability of each spouse6.
-How is child support determined?
+- The income, occupation and employability of each spouse

 Connecticut uses the “income shares” model to determine child support, which requires both parents to contribute the same proportion of their income toward the support of their children.
 The parents’ income is added together and then compared with a chart to determine how much support the children should receive based on this income.
 The obligation is divided proportionally between the parents based on their percentage of the income.
 If the parents’ combined weekly income exceeds $2,500, the guidelines might not apply to all of the income.
-Additionally, there are times when the court can deviate from the guidelines; such as if a parent pays childcare costs or the child has special needs.7.
-I moved to Connecticut for a fresh start, but my marriage just didn’t get better.
-Do I need to go back to my old state to divorce?
+Additionally, there are times when the court can deviate from the guidelines; such as if a parent pays childcare costs or the child has special needs.

 No. Connecticut law requires that at least one spouse have lived in Connecticut continuously for at least one year before a final judgment is made in a divorce case.
 Therefore, many people simply decide to wait out the residency requirement rather than go back to their old state.
 Having a local court order that is enforceable in Connecticut and family court orders regarding your children is better than having these orders in another state where you no longer live.
-You can file for divorce well before the one-year mark and a strategic family law lawyer can ensure that the judgment is entered into after the one-year requirement.8.
-I moved to Connecticut for a fresh start, but my marriage just didn’t get better.
-Do I need to go back to my old state to divorce?
+You can file for divorce well before the one-year mark and a strategic family law lawyer can ensure that the judgment is entered into after the one-year requirement.

 A Connecticut family court can make temporary orders while the divorce case is pending.
 This includes temporary orders for child support and spousal support.
-These orders can also be modified throughout the divorce process if the financial situations of the spouses dramatically change while the case is pending.9.
-I made a lot of money in the past, but, in this economy, I can’t pay in alimony anywhere near what I could have three years ago—will the court understand what happened to me?
+These orders can also be modified throughout the divorce process if the financial situations of the spouses dramatically change while the case is pending.

 When the court is petitioned to award alimony to a spouse, it considers many factors to make this determination, including: